CoderGentlemanX/GTACheatHackMenu/README.md

 <h2>Description</h2>
 <p>
     This Repo is the OFFICIAL repo for the GTA cheat "GTA Cheat Hack Menu" A mod menu for Grand Theft Auto V which allows a large set of modifications/cheats to be applied enabling a much more easier & amusing gameplay.
-This is compatible for multiplayer and offline.
-Completely undetected!
+This is compatible for multiplayer and offline while staying completely undetected!
 </p>

 <h2>Installation</h2>